No love lost between Ruff, Hitchcock after Game 2

 As the Rangers head back to Madison Square Garden down 0-2 vs. the Devils, let's look at a glaring number.
 Only once has New York rallied back from an 0-2 deficit in the playoffs.
 The Rangers came back from an 0-2 hole and won four straight against the Canadiens in the 1996 Eastern Conference quarterfinals.

-John Madden tied an NHL playoff record with two shorthanded goals as part of his first postseason hat trick in the Devils' 4-1 win over the Rangers in Game 2.
-Madden holds the Devils' regular-season record with 13 career shorthanded goals and tied the team's career playoff mark for man-down goals with four.
+John Madden tied an NHL playoff record with two man-down goals as part of his first postseason hat trick in the Devils' 4-1 win over the Rangers in Game 2.
+Madden holds the Devils' regular-season record with 13 career short-handed goals and tied the team's career playoff mark for man-down goals with four.

 Bolts hope tide is turning